 Derrick is old enough to have started his career before he had a mobile phone.
 Witnessing the growth of Digital – from the earliest days of e-commerce at Singapore Airlines in the early 2000s, and the explosion of social media in China in the latter part of that decade – Derrick has helped multinational corporations across Asia-Pacific transform how they interact with their customers and partners, and reach new markets through digital.

-As CEO of Padang & Co, Derrick believes Open Innovation can do the same for corporations and government, importantly to drive sustainable growth and meet the global Sustainable Development Goals.
-In the last eight years, he has been connecting corporations and government with startups and communities to address Southeast Asia's challenges today and opportunities of tomorrow.
+He believes Open Innovation can do the same for corporations and government, importantly to drive sustainable growth and meet the global Sustainable Development Goals.
+In the last nine years, he has been connecting corporations and government with startups and communities to address Southeast Asia's challenges today and opportunities of tomorrow.

-Prior to Padang & Co, he spent seven years in Shanghai and built a successful digital business with global marketing agency, Profero (now Lowe Profero).
+Prior to Padang, he spent seven years in Shanghai and built a successful digital business with global marketing agency, Profero (now Lowe Profero).
 He has also lived and worked in Sydney.
-During the COVID-19 lockdowns, he started playing the piano again after 29 years, and learning by watching YouTube videos on an iPad – something that is rather unimaginable until recently.